 CoreCommerce is PCI Compliant!

-Our most recent annual PCI-DSS validation was completed by Trustwave March 11, 2013 and is valid until March 11, 2014, you can download the Corecommerce AOC.
+Our most recent annual PCI-DSS validation was completed by Trustwave March 11, 2014.
+You can download the Corecommerce AOC.

 The Long Road To PCI Compliance